🧪 Test Login and Logout Flows

 -

-Verify in the network requests that you can see the
+In your browser's developer tools, find the network request to your application's Logout Endpoint.
+Verify in the network request that you can see the

 Set-Cookie